 Recharge means to sleep or relax without screens to restore energy.
 Encourage families to practice the following tips to help your players charge up before practice and games!

 - Minimize screen time

 Light emitted from electronic devices often stimulates the brain, resulting in poor sleep.
 Help children relax before bed by offering quiet, calming activities such as reading or listening to music.
 AAP says: “Exposure to light (particularly blue light) and activity from screens before bed affects melatonin levels and can delay or disrupt sleep.”
 Avoid exposure to devices or screens for 1 hour before bedtime.

 Write a bedtime ritual with your child.
 Review this plan together and discuss its importance.

 Make sure your child’s bedroom promotes sleep.
 A dark, cool room with comfort items within reach is best.

 - Encourage kids to practice Body Scans when needed

 If you have trouble falling asleep, practice this relaxation technique.

 In this edition of the Sanford fitSports video, we’ll see how your energy fuels proper body movements while catching and receiving the football.
 Think fit.
 Be fit!

-For additional information concerning POWER Academies please visit, Sanford POWER.
+For additional information concerning POWER Academies please visit, Sanford SPORTS.